 Northern Cyprus remains divided from southern Cyprus by the Green Line established in 1974.
 The self-proclaimed Turkish Republic of Northern Cyprus is officially recognised only by Turkey, though the “Turkish Cypriot State” has observer status with the Organisation for Islamic Cooperation.
-The ethnically Turkish population of approximately 350,000 is predominantly Sunni Muslim with a small Alevi community (an offshoot of Shi’a Islam).
-The small number of Christians are predominantly within expatriate communities, including student groups.
-Northern Cyprus hosts several Greek Orthodox churches and religious sites, though most are not regularly operating as places of worship.
-There are known to be several functioning Catholic congregations including a Maronite church, as well as an Anglican church and chaplaincy, primarily serving expatriates.
+The population of approximately 300,000 consists mainly of Turkish Cypriots and settlers from Turkey and is predominantly Sunni Muslim with a small Alevi community (an offshoot of Shi’a Islam).
+Indigenous Christians include a Catholic Maronite community and a small number of Greek Cypriots in the Karpasia (Karpaz).
+Other Christians are predominantly within expatriate communities, particularly university student groups.
+The Anglican Church has a presence in Kyrenia and Famagusta, serving primarily the expatriate community.

 Northern Cyprus cannot be a state party to international treaties as it is not recognised by the United Nations.
 However, Northern Cyprus is not exempt from conforming to international norms.
-According to some interpretations, the obligations entered into by the Republic of Cyprus (including the International Covenant on Civil and Political Rights which upholds the right to freedom of religion) apply equally within Northern Cyprus as in the rest of the island.
+According to some interpretations, the obligations applying to the Republic of Cyprus (including the International Covenant on Civil and Political Rights which upholds the right to freedom of religion) apply equally within Northern Cyprus.